AlectoTheFirst/xcfg/README.md

 A visual workflow editor can sit on top of the same plan IR, letting operators drag/drop tasks, set dependencies, and publish a new `type_version` without changing engine code.
-This stays optional so UCE remains headless and testable.
+This stays optional so xcfg remains headless and testable.

 ### Example Payload: `firewall-rule-change` (v1)